Adem54/food-menu-app/README.md

 ## How to build this react-application

 We could clone or download the project.
-In this project we used the fake-api
+In this project we used the fake-api. <br/>
 In order to use fake-api endpoints, we have to start our json-server.

  npm i json-server -g			<br/>